Rated Excellent Online

 NHBC Buildmark and Other New Build Warranties

 Most new build homes in the UK are sold with a warranty — the most widely known being the NHBC Buildmark warranty, which provides cover for structural defects for 10 years from the date of practical completion.
-Other widely used warranties include LABC (Local Authority Building Control) Warranty, Premier Guarantee and Zurich Municipal.
+Other widely used warranties include LABC (Local Authority Building Control) Warranty, Premier Guarantee, Advantage HCI and Checkmate.
 These warranties are a key component of the new build purchase package and are typically required by mortgage lenders as a condition of lending on a new property.

 Secured loan lenders will also want to be confident that an appropriate warranty is in place, as it protects the security value of the property in the event of structural defects.
 In practice, most new builds less than 10 years old will have a warranty in place, and the key detail for lenders is which warranty provider is used and whether the warranty is still active.